MBWhite01/NED2018HandsOn/README.md

 Click the **'Demo Request'** quick action from the action section of the Opportunity detail page and provide values for the required fields and Save to create the record.
 Note that the new record will appear in the related list and include values for the fields on the quick action layout along with those listed in the predefined values section.

 ## Use Case #2 - Conditional Limits and Quick Actions
+“Sam has received positive feedback from the Sales Reps regarding the new Quick Action.
+This feature has made it very easy to create and follow-up on demo requests for customers.
+In fact, this feature is a bit too easy to use and demo requests are being submitted for Accounts and Customers that are not eligible for the demo equipment.
+Sam states that the following conditions should be met before demo requests are created.

+Demo Requests should only be made for accounts rated as ‘Hot’ The Opportunity stage should be ‘Value Proposition’

 ### Lightning Flow + Quick Actions + Conditional Visibility